-You might have noticed (we certainly have) that this tends to happen more beyond the 4 month mark, but it can certainly happen for younger babies too.
-This article looks at the key factors behind why your baby might be waking every 2 hours overnight, especially from midnight onwards.
+You might have noticed (we certainly have) that this tends to happen more beyond the 4 month mark, but it can certainly happen for younger babies too, especially from midnight onwards.

-Please note that we are not referring to newborn babies waking for feeds every couple of hours, which is quite normal and expected.
-Instead, we are referring to those babies who had maybe started sleeping longer stretches at night, between 4-6 hours at a time, and then suddenly started waking every 2 hours.
-Or babies who have been sleeping well between bedtime and midnight and then waking 2-hourly after that, or babies who have continued to wake 2-hourly well beyond the newborn stage.
+Please note that we are not referring to newborn babies waking for feeds every couple of hours, which is quite normal and to be expected!
+Instead, we are referring to those babies who had maybe started sleeping longer stretches at night and then suddenly reverted to waking every 2 hours.
+Or babies who have been sleeping well between bedtime and midnight and then waking 2 hourly after that, or babies who have continued to wake every 2 hours well beyond the newborn stage.

-We also have to say that the purpose of this article isn't to discourage feeding your baby overnight or to advise you to force your baby to sleep through the night if they aren't ready.
-We simply want to share our knowledge of what can cause this overnight change in your baby's sleep cycles and some possible ways around it, if you're interested.
+We also have to say that the purpose of this article isn't to discourage you from responding to your baby overnight or to in any way "force" your baby to sleep through the night if they aren't ready.
+We simply want to share our knowledge of what can cause this overnight change in your baby's sleep cycles and some possible ways around it.

-Our Little Ones App helps to take the guesswork out of why your baby is frequently waking overnight and gives you access to Certified Sleep Consultants in the Little Ones Village if you need further support.
+Our Little Ones App helps to take the guesswork out of why your baby is frequently waking overnight and our certified sleep consultants are available in the Little Ones Village if you need further support.

-Your baby's sleep and sleep cycles are still relatively immature at this age.
-They will more easily drift between sleep cycles in the day, meaning you can often achieve nice long naps (although some babies can actually have too much sleep during the day!).
+Your newborn baby's sleep and sleep cycles are still relatively immature at this age.
+They will more easily drift between sleep cycles in the day, meaning you can often achieve nice long naps.

 By around 12 weeks, some babies will have been sleeping like champs, sometimes even through the whole night!
 Until...

-Beyond 12 weeks and around 4 months, your baby's sleep neurology matures.
-This is commonly called the 4 month sleep regression as it certainly appears to be a regression in their daytime napping and their night-time sleep, especially if you'd gotten used to the longer sleep stretches at night.
+Between 3-4 months, your baby's sleep neurology matures.
+This is commonly called the 4 month sleep regression as it can cause a pretty big regression in your baby's daytime napping and their night-time sleep too.
+It can be especially devastating if you'd gotten used to the longer sleep stretches at night!

-What happens at this point is your baby's sleep has dramatically changed to be more organised into defined sleep cycles.
-The daytime cycles change first - your baby's level of arousal between their daytime cycles is increased, meaning they can start to fully wake at the end of each sleep cycle, which is around 45 minutes.
+What happens at this point is your baby's sleep has dramatically changed to become more organised into defined sleep cycles.
+The daytime cycles change first and your baby's level of arousal between their daytime cycles increases, meaning they can start to fully wake at the end of each sleep cycle, which is around 45 minutes long.

-Sound familiar?
-This is known as catnapping: sleeping for one sleep cycle at a time, all day long.
-Read our article for more info on catnapping and some ways around it.
-At this point, your baby, although catnapping in the day, might still be doing good long chunks of sleep overnight.
+At this point, although your baby may be catnapping in the day, they might still be doing good long chunks of sleep overnight.
 Many people are happy to tolerate the shorter day sleeps because the nights are still manageable.
 Until that changes too...

 Self-settling means that your baby can happily drift off to sleep independently when all the conditions for sleep are lined up.
-They will also be able to resettle themselves back to sleep when they naturally wake between sleep cycles in the day and overnight, meaning that they no longer need you to actively settle them back to sleep.
+They will also be able to resettle themselves back to sleep when they naturally wake between sleep cycles in the day and overnight, meaning that they no longer need you to actively settle them back to sleep each time.

-Many babies will sleep soundly from bedtime until midnight, when we all have our deepest, most restorative sleep, then begin to wake 2-hourly after that.
+Many babies will enter a deep sleep from bedtime until midnight, then begin to wake 2 hourly after that.
 Parents will often assume that this isn't a settling issue, seeing as their baby can "self-settle" in the earlier part of the night.
-But, unfortunately, it's more to do with the huge physiological drive to sleep that occurs in the first part of the night.
+But, unfortunately, that longer stretch of sleep is more to do with the huge physiological drive to sleep that occurs in the first part of the night, rather than self-settling.

 Between bedtime and midnight, your baby is being pumped full of the sleep hormone melatonin, and their body is pushing them strongly towards sleep.
-They begin their night well, sleeping deeply until around midnight when the melatonin starts to drop out of their system.
+They begin their night well, sleeping deeply until around midnight, when the melatonin starts to drop out of their system.
 It continues to diminish between midnight and 7 AM and its total disappearance in the morning (as well as a rise in cortisol) is the thing that cues us to wake up.
-Researchers at The University of the Balearic Islands in Spain have even found that babies fed a special ‘night-time’ formula that contained tiny amounts of melatonin slept better in the hours after midnight.

-After midnight, your baby is far more prone to waking fully after each sleep cycle simply because they're in a lighter sleep.
-So if they cannot settle themselves back to sleep or if anything is bothering them such as hunger, being too hot or cold, sickness, too much light in their room, or they are over or under tired, they will be very unsettled each time they naturally rouse and need you to put them back to sleep.
+From the middle of the night onwards, your baby is far more prone to wake up fully after each sleep cycle, simply because they're in a lighter sleep stage.
+So if they cannot settle themselves back to sleep or if anything is bothering them such as hunger, being too hot or cold, sickness, too much light in their room, or they are over or under tired, they will be very unsettled each time they naturally rouse and will need you to help them back to sleep.
 Every 2 hours.
 All night long.

 So what can you do to encourage some longer stretches of sleep overnight?